-Top 10 Everyday Mandarin Chinese Phrases
+Top 11 Everyday Chinese Phrases You Need To Know

 By mastering 10 or so indispensable sentences, you can literally learn how to speak Chinese in 5 minutes; and you’ll know just enough to not only build up your confidence, but also impress your friends and family.

 These 10 phrases are simple, common words and sentences that we use all the time in social conversation; but once you’ve mastered them, you can build your vocabulary by adding more each day.
 This way, within a short time you can have a firm grasp of elementary Chinese, as well as a feel for the pronunciation used by native Chinese speakers.

 1. Hello—你好 and Goodbye—再见

 Hello is 你好, which is pronounced as Nǐhǎo (Nee how) or Wèi (Way).
 Goodbye is 再见 pronounced as zàijiàn (Szai-jeean).

 2. Thank you—谢谢 and You’re welcome—不客气